 The San Ramon mine is estimated to contain proven and probable reserves of 2.42Mt of ore grading 5.20g/t Au.
 It is estimated to contain 405,000oz of gold.

-Mining and processing of ore at San Ramon
+Mining at San Ramon

 The processing plant is designed to have an annual throughput of 360,000t.
 Ore is delivered to the crusher by haul trucks and crushed in a single-stage crushing unit followed by grinding in a ball mill in closed-circuit with a cluster of hydro-cyclones.

-Ground ore slurry from the ball mill passes through a cyclone cluster, the overflow of which is thickened in a grinding thickener and leached in a leach circuit.
+Ground ore slurry from the ball mill passes through a cyclone cluster, the overflow of which is thickened in a grinding thickener and leached in a circuit.
 The underflow is conveyed back to the ball mill.

 The leach circuit comprises six agitated-leach tanks, including one pre-leach tank and five carbon-in-leach (CIL) tanks.
 Carbon is added to the material in the CIL tanks and advanced in an opposite direction to the flow of slurry by five vertical submersible pumps installed in each CIL tank.

 The loaded carbon is pumped to a loaded carbon storage tank for subsequent transfer to the elution circuit.